netbrain/zwift/README.md

 ## Contibute

 If you would like to contribute, then please by all means I'll accept PR's.
 A good starting point would be to see if there's any open issues that you feel capable of doing.
-In any let me know if I can help with anything.
+Let me know if I can help with anything.

 ## Alternative's to this repository